Modifying a car for a disabled driver

 Yes, you can buy cars designed with the disabled driver in mind.
 Disability car suppliers offer models that are adapted for disabled drivers, alongside a range of mobility cars, MPVs and wheelchair-accessible minibuses.

-Where can I rent a disabled car?
+Where can I rent a car as a disabled driver?

 How much does it cost to modify a car for a disabled driver?

-Get a quoteJulie Daniels - Motor insurance expert
+Motor insurance expert

 Julie is passionate about delivering a great customer experience and rewarding people for saving on their insurance through our loyalty and rewards programme.
-She’s spoken to the media, including outlets like Sky News and Capital FM, about car and home insurance, as well as our rewards scheme.
+She’s spoken to the media, including outlets like Sky News, about car and home insurance, as well as our Meerkat rewards scheme.

-Rory Reid - car and technology expert
+Car and technology expert

 Rory Reid is a car and technology expert.
-He serves as the main presenter on Auto Trader’s YouTube channel and was previously a host on BBC Top Gear and its sister show Extra Gear.
-He is also a presenter on Fifth Gear.
-Previously, he hosted Sky TV’s Gadget Geeks, CNET’s Car Tech channel, BBC Radio 5 Live’s Saturday Edition and on the YouTube channel Fast, Furious & Funny.
+He serves as the main presenter on Auto Trader’s YouTube channel and was previously a host on the BBC’s Top Gear and its sister show Extra Gear.
+He was also a presenter on Fifth Gear.